-The purpose of Sections 3.8, 3.9, and 4.1 is to protect the character of the urban fabric of the neighborhood.
-As this lot remained undeveloped for many years and was not used in conjunction for the development of any other lot, granting this variance does not negatively impact the character of the neighborhood or hinder the intent of the regulation.
-On the contrary, granting the variance would allow for the development of a vacant lot, significantly improving the overall look of the block.
+The purpose of Sections 3.8, 3.9, and 4.1 is to protect the character and urban fabric of the neighborhood.
+Granting this variance does not negatively impact the character of the neighborhood or hinder the intent of the regulation.
+On the contrary, granting the variance would allow for the development of a vacant lot, significantly improving the overall look of the block, in a manner that maintains consistency with the overall development pattern experienced across the neighborhood.